turnede0/pdlmaterial/introduction_to_FPGA/README.md

 Transistors are semiconductor devices used to amplify or switch electronic signals and electrical power.
 There are two commonly used transistors: Bipolar Junction Transistor(BJT) and Metal-Oxide-Semiconductor Field-Effect Transistor(MOSFET).

 ![schoolphysics ::Welcome::](https://www.schoolphysics.co.uk/age11-14/Electricity%20and%20magnetism/Current%20electricity/text/Switches_/images/2.png)
 Imagine you are going to build a simple switch circuit.
 Surely you can use a mechanical switch.
 However, physical presses are required for activating or deactivating the circuit.
-What if pressing is not allowed or compatible in your application sceranio(e.g. the switch circuit implemented underground)?
+What if pressing is not allowed or compatible in your application scenario (e.g. the switch circuit implemented underground)?

-By using transistor, we can create an electrical signal controlled "switch" circuit.
-The following example is done by a NPN BJT.
+By using a transistor, we can create an electrical signal-controlled "switch" circuit.
+The following example is done by an NPN BJT.

 Example: An opened "switch" implemented by NPN BJT
 ![Transistor as a Switch - Using Transistor Switching](https://www.electronics-tutorials.ws/wp-content/uploads/2013/09/tran46.gif)